The Picsha AI Asset Pipeline

 - Magic Byte Analysis: We never trust file extensions or generic MIME types uploaded by web clients.
 We use a persistent

-exiftool-vendoredbackground process to inspect literal file headers (magic bytes) to securely lock down the true format, alongside extracting EXIF data and embedded color profiles. - Generative Object Removal (Optional): If an ingress API call passed
+exiftool-vendoredbackground process to inspect literal file headers (magic bytes) to securely lock down the true format, alongside extracting EXIF data and embedded color profiles. - AWS Rekognition Content Moderation (Safety Check): To minimize processing latency and avoid unnecessary customer charges, AWS Rekognition Content Moderation is disabled by default.
+Clients can explicitly enable it by specifying

 Phase 1B: Derivative Generation